guimvmatos/P4-BMv2-RAN-UPF/README.md

 # Starting the services.
-On both virtual machines, you must create a json file from P4 code and start BMv2 Switch with it.
+On both virtual machines, you must create a json file from P4 code and start the BMv2 Switch with it.
 ```
 sudo ip link set dev lo up
 sudo ip link set dev enp0s9 up